lorelarocca2001/BioWatch---Vital-Signs-Monitoring/README.md

 ### Elastic Cloud Configuration
 1. Access **Elastic Cloud Personal Deployment**.
-2. Import the dashboard and index the data (index `vitalparameters`).
+2. Import the dashboard and index the data (default index `vitalparameters`).

 ## Data Visualization and Analysis
 - **Time-series charts** for each vital parameter.